libretime/libretime/docs/install.md

 Requirements:

-- LibreTime should generally be installed on a dedicated host running Ubuntu Server 18.04 LTS, have at least 1 GHz of processor power, at least 2 GB of system RAM, and static IP address.
+- LibreTime should generally be installed on a dedicated host running Ubuntu Server 18.04 LTS, have at least 1 GHz of processor power, at least 2 GB of system RAM, and a static IP address.
 - LibreTime is undergoing active development, and is currently in ALPHA.
 Make sure it is working for your needs well before you begin to use it in a live environment.
 - Please review the release notes of the version you are planning on installing.